Erik-HiMolde/SG-Gruppe-13-Fork/docs/sprint-artifacts/tech-spec-epic-1.md

 **Traceability:**
 *   Test cases will be directly traceable to the Acceptance Criteria (as per `Traceability Mapping` table) and the UX Design Specification sections.

+## Post-Review Follow-ups (AI)

+- [ ] [Medium] Implement unit/integration tests for `/api/hello` endpoint to verify it returns `"{ "message": "Hello World" }"` as expected.
+(AC #2) [file: sentiabot/app/api/hello/route.ts] (Reference Story 1.1)
+- [ ] [Medium] Implement unit/integration tests for `supabase.ts` client to verify successful connection to Supabase.
+(AC #3) [file: sentiabot/lib/supabase.ts] (Reference Story 1.1)
+- Note: Consider the lifecycle and exposure of `sentiabot/app/api/check-db/route.ts`.
+Ensure it's not exposed in production, or integrate its testing functionality more formally into a test suite and remove the direct API route.
+(Reference Story 1.1)